-The work Burchfield Penney artist-in-residence Philip Koch created over the past 2.5 years will be the subject of an exhibition opening Friday, April 15, 2018.
-The Burchfield Penney Art Center at SUNY Buffalo State today announced Time Travel in the Burchfield Archives: Paintings and Drawings by Philip Koch will be on view from April 13 – July 29, 2018.
+The work Burchfield Penney Artist In Residence Philip Koch created over the past 2.5 years will be the subject of an exhibition opening Friday, April 13, 2018.
+The Burchfield Penney Art Center at SUNY Buffalo State today announced Time Travel in the Burchfield Archives: Philip Koch will be on view from April 13 – July 29, 2018.

 The exhibition will feature over 30 oil paintings and works on paper started in the areas where Charles Burchfield loved to work—West Seneca, East Aurora, Chestnut Ridge Park, downtown Buffalo, and Salem, OH.
 Selections of drawings from the Burchfield Archives that influenced Koch as he worked will also be in the installation.